kevL/yata/ReadMe.txt

 When a cell is being edited the following keys are accepted.

-[Tab]                - accept text and edit the cell to the right [Shift + Tab]        - accept text and edit the cell to the left [Ctrl + Tab]         - accept text and edit the cell below [Ctrl + Shift + Tab] - accept text and edit the cell above
+Tab            - accept text and edit the cell to the right Shift+Tab      - accept text and edit the cell to the left Ctrl+Tab       - accept text and edit the cell below Ctrl+Shift+Tab - accept text and edit the cell above

-Note that [Tab] and [Shift + Tab] also work when editing a cell in the PropertyPanel.
+Note that [Tab] and [Shift+Tab] also work when editing a cell in the PropertyPanel.